rich-junwang/rich-junwang.github.io/_posts/2022-12-18-Large-Scale-Pretraining.md

     <em>Tokenizer efficiency comparison from [16]</em>
     <br>
 </p>

+Tokenizer determines the size of vocab.
+Usually when we support multilinguality and code data, the vocab size will be much larger.
+However, this is not always the case.
+CodeLLaMa shows very good performance (onpar with GPT4) with a vocab size of 32k.

 ### Model Architecture
 All pretrained models are variant of original transformer model.
 The differences are mainly about it's encoder-decoder architecture or decoder-only architecture.
 First of all, let's take a look at the choices of available large models.